Raven-Chamber-Coding/Group6-SDEV255-Final-Project/README.md

 Lucas: Manager?

-Spencer:
+Spencer: Back-end

-Maria: front end
+Maria: Front-end

 Trello link: https://trello.com/w/sdev255finalproject2/home

-Currently trying to Give form the abilty to add to the courses list.
+Currently trying to Give form the abilty to add and remove to the courses list.